Kutumba: Soundtrack

+Reception

+A critic from Viggy wrote that "In a nutshell, is a mass entertainer with a difference with Upendra's touch".
+Indiainfo wrote "This film is for everyone.
+It does not have the tag line " Budhivantharige Mathra'.
+Infact [sic] you need no intelligence to watch this movie.
+Two hours of entertainment and a total paisa vasool".

 Box office

 Kutumba ran for 50 days in more than 17 centres across Karnataka and recorded 100 days in many centres across the state like Bangalore, Mysore, Davanagere, Shimoga, Mangalore, Hubli.
 It also completed 125 days of run at its main center in Bangalore.